dflib/dflib/dflib-benchmark/README.md

 ```bash
 mvn clean package
 ```
-Or, to compile with a particular JDK bytecode target:
+Or, to compile with a particular JDK bytecode target...

 ```bash
 mvn clean package -Dmaven.compiler.release=23